Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 ## Free Energy, Stability, and Equilibrium

-∆G is difference between the free energy of the final state and the free energy of the initial state
+- ∆G is difference between the free energy of the final state and the free energy of the initial state ∆G = G(final state) - G(initial state)

-                           ∆G = G(final state) - G(initial state)
+- Unstable systems (higher G) tend to change in such a way that they become more stable (lower G).